certik/theoretical-physics/src/math/transforms.rst

     = \lim_{N\to\infty}{1\over N} \left(\left[-h(x)\cos(Nx)\right]_a^b
     + \int_a^b h'(x) \cos(Nx)\,\d x \right) = 0

+The conditions that we used are that the function $h(u)$ can be integrated, which is satisfied if e.g. $f(x)$ has derivatives.
+These conditions can be loosened in various ways.

 Fourier Transform of a Periodic Function (e.g. in a Crystal)
 ------------------------------------------------------------